 In the event that the office of President Pro-Tempore becomes vacant, a new President Pro- Tempore shall be elected from among Senators at the beginning of the next regularly scheduled Student Senate meeting by a vote of plurality.

-A petition to remove a Student Body President Student Body Vice President, or Vice President – Purdue Indy from office shall be submitted as legislation in the form of a bill.
+A petition to remove a Student Body President, Student Body Vice President, or Vice President – Purdue Indy from office shall be submitted as legislation in the form of a bill.
 An investigation of the Student Body President or Vice President’s proposed removal from office will be conducted before the bill is heard before the Student Senate.
-Passage of a bill which removes the Student Body President Student Body Vice President, or Vice President – Purdue Indy from office requires a two-thirds vote of the present membership of the Student Senate.
+Passage of a bill which removes the Student Body President, Student Body Vice President, or Vice President – Purdue Indy from office requires a two-thirds vote of the present membership of the Student Senate.

 The President Pro-Tempore of the Student Senate may be removed from office with a two-thirds vote of the present membership of the Student Senate.